Expert Q&A

 Stay strong!
 The answer should be "No."

-Running out of money is the most important lesson they can learn.
+Running out of money is the single most important lesson they can learn.
 If you bail them out, you rob them of the experience of "scarcity."
+If they don't feel scarcity at age 8 with a toy, they will feel it at 28 with credit card debt.

-If it's an emergency (unlikely for a kid): You can offer them extra chores ("Gigs") to earn the money, but don't just advance their allowance.
+If they are desperate: Offer them extra chores ("Gigs") to earn the money, but never advance their allowance.

 What about cash gifts from grandparents?